EGI-Federation/documentation/content/en/providers/check-in/sp/_index.md

 For more information please check the [Device Code Flow](#device-code).

+#### JSON Web Key Sets Endpoint

+This URL points to the Authorization Server's JWK Set [JWK](https://www.rfc-editor.org/info/rfc7517) document.
+The referenced document contains the signing key(s) the client uses to validate signatures from the authorization server.

 #### UserInfo Endpoint

 The UserInfo Endpoint is an OAuth 2.0 Protected Resource that returns Claims